 Breakthroughs and major advancements in recent years have boosted medical science’s ability to treat diseases and other health conditions, but many experts believe the best way to improve the health of the most people is to focus on population-based prevention programs.
 Become a leader in the movement toward increasing wellness across communities with Azusa Pacific University’s Master of Public Health.
 This rigorous program in APU’s nationally ranked School of Nursing will help you develop advanced skills in medical research, evidence-based decision making, policy writing, health education, and program planning.

 Public health affects us all on a daily basis, from immunization programs to food inspection to environmental hazard assessments.
 Make a difference and help people better their lives with an MPH degree, which will prepare you to plan prevention and other wellness programs, as well as analyze and develop health policy.
-Customize the program to your career goals by choosing one of seven specializations, including the unique specialty of Disaster Health and Emergency Preparedness.
+Customize the program to your career goals by selecting electives from these suggested elective groups, including the unique grouping of Disaster Health and Emergency Preparedness.
 Gain real-world experience in the program’s field practicum component, and showcase your learning in your capstone project, which can aid in future job interviews and academic pursuits.

 - Biostatistics and Epidemiology

 - Environmental Health